Juan Joyita

 Juan Joyita shown onscreen as Juan Joyita quiere ser Caballero is a Colombian telenovela created by Magda Quintero and broadcast on RCN Televisión in 2001.

 Plot

-The story revolves around in the Hacienda La Herradura, a place where a hidden treasure lies, but when a curse is found it would fall on who will find it.
-One day Juan's father is discovered by Helena while he was finding the treasure, at that moment a curse fell on their family.
-For confusing facts Juan's father is murdered and Lucrecia's brother, Tomas disappears.
+The story revolves around the Hacienda La Herradura, a place where a hidden treasure lies, with a curse, which befalls all who find it.
+One day Juan's father is discovered by Helena while seeking the treasure, and at that moment, a curse fell on their family.
+Confusion sets it when Juan's father is murdered and Lucrecia's brother, Tomas, disappears.
 20 years later, Juan (Andrés Suárez) returns to avenge his father's death.
 But he learns that Tomás, Lucrecia's brother is still missing.
-So he decides to usurp the identity of Tomás to start his revenge against the Caballero family, but everything becomes even more confusing because we must choose between revenge and love for Lucrecia (Catalina Londoño).
+Juan decides to usurp the identity of Tomás to start his revenge against the Caballero family, but everything becomes even more confused as he must choose between revenge and love for Lucrecia (Catalina Londoño).